psuryan/psuryan.github.io/_posts/2018-12-03-sublime-text-and-icloud.markdown

 category: Blog-meta
 tags: [blog, jekyll, sublimetext, icloud]
 ---
-Many plug-ins such as Jekyll don't really understand the configuration paths if they are located on the iCloud Drive (com~apple~CloudDocs).
+Many Plugins such as Jekyll don't really understand the configuration paths if they are located on the iCloud Drive (com~apple~CloudDocs).
 I have found it easier to just create a symlink in my local drive to the iCloud Drive like the following

 ```sh
 /Users/$USER/Library/Mobile\ Documents/com~apple~CloudDocs/SublimeText/projects/project_name alias_project_name